 Seeking More Financial Aid to Cover College Costs

 Looking for more money from the financial aid awards you received?
 Under certain circumstances, it might be a good idea to appeal your financial aid.

 Appealing Financial Aid Awards

 Your family is past the waiting game of getting into colleges and has waded through a sea of information to try and understand your financial aid awards, but now you wonder – is this really enough?
 Can you obtain more financial aid to help you pay for college?
 The short answer is, maybe!
 The only way to know for sure is to go through the process of a financial aid appeal.
-Parents and students should work together through this process as it involves both of them.
+Parents and students should work together through this process.

 Why File an Appeal?

 The aim of an appeal is to get schools to reconsider the financial aid package they offered you, for two main reasons:

 - Your financial situation has significantly changed, or

 - You have competing financial aid offers from similar schools

 You may have thought that the financial aid awards you received are the final and only offer from schools, but that’s not the case.